 Classification Members.
 Classification Members are those individuals who register as NWBA Classifiers and attend at least one Classification Clinic every two years.

+Team Representative/Voting Delegate Members.
+Team Representative/Voting Delegate members are those individuals who are a team leader, the liaison to NWBA National Office / Leadership and/or recognized as the voting delegate for their team.

-Team Representative Members.
-These are individuals that support NWBA teams in at least one of the below categories:
+Team Support Staff Members.
+Team Support Staff members are individuals that support NWBA teams in at least one of the below categories:

 Statistician.

-Athletic Trainer Members.
+Medical Professional.

 Team Classification Reviewer.